An Android UI testing framework and process is a crucial part of app development and necessary to produce high-quality applications in due time.

 - Appium UI Inspector: a tool that comes with Appium to assess an app’s UI components.

-Robotium is an Android UI testing framework.
-It is an open-source tool that was released back in 2010 and by now has become quite capable and reliable.
-Its test execution and test readability speed have increased a lot.
+Robotium is an open-source tool for Android test automation.
+It was released back in 2010 and by now has become quite capable and reliable.
+Since then, its test execution and test readability speed have increased a lot.

 Robotium makes its tests more robust by using run-time binding to UI components.
 It comes as a jar file that you have to compile with the app that you are testing.
 Not only does it support both Native and Hybrid app testing, but it also supports the basic Android UI tools such as activities, menus, and buttons as well as gestures.